BINATIONAL ARTISTIC PhD-PROGRAM

 Mixed-media installation with biological process, and tactile material, dimensions variable, 2022

-The performative installation unfolds as a ‘queer’ snow globe, inside which decaying rice grains float in a microbial admixture inspired by the brewing of dongdongju, a traditional Korean rice wine named after dongdong (동동), an ideophone that describes grains floating in liquid.
-The project engages critical thinking around mass plantation and display techniques during the modern period, as well as material experimentation and transmedia practices, to explore the relationship between vision and touch as foundations of knowledge.
+The performative installation unfolds as a ‘queer’ snow globe, within which decaying rice grains float in a microbial mixture inspired by the brewing of dongdongju, a traditional Korean rice wine named after dongdong (동동), a korean ideophone describing grains floating in liquid.
+Through material experimentation and an engagement with sound symbolism as a mode of signification, the project explores the relationship between vision and touch as intertwined modes of knowing.

 Emphasizing the tactility of so-called ‘summer snow’—the fluffy seeds of poplar trees drifting through urban space—the installation reimagines these airborne particles as a microbial medium.
-In parallel, the snow globe, as a display object, becomes a carrier bag of fiction—for the story of relation and sustainment—suspending and unsettling hegemonic orders of space and time.
-The snow globe—a symbolic apparatus that divides the observed from the observing—is reimagined as a fermentation vessel, where materiality dissolves rigid boundaries and constitute a lived society without fixed form.
+At the same time, the snow globe becomes a ‘carrier bag of fiction’, holding stories of relation, interdependence, and sustainment while suspending and unsettling hegemonic orders of space and time.
+As a symbolic apparatus that separates the observed from the observer, the snow globe is reconfigured as a fermentation vessel in which material transformation dissolves rigid boundaries and gives rise to forms of collective life without a fixed shape.

-The development of artwork was supported by Arts Council Korea.
+The development of the artwork was supported by Arts Council Korea.